Aruchok/test/README.md

 ```
 ## Editing schema and data in the database.
 In the file `Shema.sql` you can change the composition of the database.
-At the root of the `Scripts` folder are files for filling the database.
+At the root of the `Docker` folder are files for filling the database.

 ## Running containers and ontop.
 The launch occurs with several commands.
 Containers are connected using the command: